1. Introduction to Brother Embroidery Machines

 - Interface: Color touchscreen for intuitive navigation.

-- Learning Support: Compatible with beginner tutorials, including quick-start video guides and free design kits.
+Learning Support: Beginner tutorials and free design kits.

 - Focus: Mechanical sewing-only model with 17 basic stitches.